 - Breaking rules and even laws

-- Engaging in physical risks, through activities like extreme sports and BMX urban biking.
+- Engaging in physical risk-taking, like extreme sports or other dangerous activities.

 - Teen rebellion is a form of attention-seeking behavior.
 For example, they might be jealous of parental focus on younger siblings.

-- Social anxiety is another cause of teenage rebellion, which makes teens feel left behind.
-We call this phenomenon, FOMO.
+- Social anxiety is another cause of teenage rebellion, particularly if teens feel left out and experience FOMO.

-- Peer pressure can lead to self-destructive behavior, including substance abuse and premature sexual choices.
+- Peer pressure can lead to self-destructive behavior, including substance abuse and risky sexual choices.

 - As teens go through many physical changes, the resulting hormonal mood swings may mimic the trends of teenage rebellion.